Starl3n/OOICX/README.md

 This project is part of the broader **OpenData.AI** initiative (OOIOX), striving to create **a trustable, open, and verifiable data ecosystem** that aligns with human and institutional agency.

 - OX: **objective experience** is represented by instrumentation that will form from a start of authority model located at opendata.ai
-- CX: **code experience** is represended by this project and the practitioner discussions formed by developers and contributors.
+- CX: **code experience** is represented by this project and the practitioner discussions formed by developers and contributors.
 - SX: **social experience** is represented by those that opt into the concepts related to building social capital via agency oriented value operations.

 ---